 Once on the ring mill, a mandrel is poked through the center of the part and placed in between rollers.
 As the rollers spin, pressure is applied, and the rollers gradually expand the ring’s diameter and reducing its wall thickness.
 The mandrel is then removed, and the ring is either flattened, placed back into a furnace for a subsequent forging operation, or finished on a ring expander to ensure roundness and sizing.

-At Weldaloy Specialty Forgings, we are committed to providing our customers with a variety of forged products, including seamless rolled rings.
+Weldaloy Specialty Forgings provides customers with a variety of forged products, including forged seamless rolled rings.
 Our expert team of engineers, metallurgists, and quality personnel stands ready to produce parts that fit your needs.

 We provide seamless rolled ring forgings with a variety of metals, including stainless steel, titanium, copper, and various nickel-based superalloys.